Georges Méliès: Early film career

 On 27 December 1895, Méliès attended a special private demonstration of the Lumière brothers' cinematograph, given for owners of Parisian houses of spectacle.
 (Note: The celebrated first public demonstration at the Salon Indien du Grand Café occurred the following day, on 28 December 1895.
 Some sources incorrectly state that Méliès was present at this public showing.)
-Méliès immediately offered the Lumières 10,000 francs for one of their machines; the Lumières refused, anxious to keep a close control on their invention and to emphasize the scientific nature of the device.
-(For the same reasons, they refused the Musée Grévin's 20,000 francs bid and the Folies Bergère's 50,000 francs bid the same night.)
+Méliès immediately offered the Lumières 10,000 francs for one of their machines; the Lumières refused, anxious to keep a close control on their invention and to emphasize the scientific nature of the device (for the same reasons, they refused the Musée Grévin's 20,000 francs bid and the Folies Bergère's 50,000 francs bid the same night).
 Méliès, intent on finding a film projector for the Théâtre Robert-Houdin, turned elsewhere; numerous other inventors in Europe and America were experimenting with machines similar to the Lumières' invention, albeit at a less technically sophisticated level.
-Possibly acting on a tip from Jehanne d'Alcy, who may have seen Robert W. Paul's Animatograph film projector while on tour in England, Méliès traveled to London.
+Possibly acting on a tip from Jehanne d'Alcy, who may have seen Robert W. Paul's Animatograph film projector while on tour in England, Méliès travelled to London.
 He bought an Animatograph from Paul, as well as several short films sold by Paul and by the Edison Manufacturing Company.
 By April 1896, the Théâtre Robert-Houdin was showing films as part of its daily performances.

 Méliès, after studying the design of the Animatograph, modified the machine so that it served as a film camera.
 As raw film stock and film processing labs were not yet available in Paris, Méliès purchased unperforated film in London, and personally developed and printed his films through trial and error.

 In September 1896, Méliès, Lucien Korsten, and Lucien Reulos patented the Kinétographe Robert-Houdin, a cast iron camera-projector, which Méliès referred to as his "coffee grinder" and "machine gun" because of the noise that it made.
 By 1897 technology had caught up and better cameras were put on sale in Paris, leading Méliès to discard his own camera and purchase several better cameras made by Gaumont, the Lumières, and Pathé.

 Méliès directed over 500 films from 1896 to 1913, ranging in length from 1 minute to 40 minutes.
 In subject matter, these films are often similar to the magic theatre shows that Méliès had been doing, containing "tricks" and impossible events, such as objects disappearing or changing size.
 These early special effects films were essentially devoid of plot.
 The special effects were used only to show what was possible, rather than enhance the overall narrative.
 Méliès's early films were mostly composed of single in-camera effects, used for the entirety of the film.
 For example, after experimenting with multiple exposure, Méliès created his film The One-Man Band in which he played seven different characters simultaneously.